Matminator/PALS/README.md

-# The Parallel Active Learning and Simulations (PALS) - Suite
+# The Parallel Active Learning and Simulations Suite

 The PALS-suite provides functions implimenting activelerning and parrallel cumputations of ensambeld NequIP models.